ocean-tracking-network/otn_field_reporting_standards/_episodes/07-intro_to_nodes.md

 To date, the greatest successes in organizing telemetry communities has come from identifying and working with local on-the-ground Node Managers for each affiliated Node.
 The trusted and connected 'data wranglers' have been essential to building and maintaining the culture and sense of trust in each telemetry group.

 Node Managers have been trained from groups including FACT, ACT, SAF, PATH, PIRAT and MigraMar.
-OTNDC staff assist with node management for NEP, SAF and OTN.
+OTNDC staff assist with node management for NEP, SAF, MigraMar and OTN.

 ![Nodes and Data Partners](../fig/node_map.JPG)